wonbeomjang/mobile-hair-segmentation-pytorch/README.md

 ## model architecture
 ![network_architecture](./image/network_architecture.PNG)
-This model is based on MobileNet.
+This model MobileNet + SegNet.
 To do semantic segmentation they transform MobileNet like SegNet.
 And add additional loss function to capture fine hair texture.
 ## preparing datsets